Quae/greyveldt/getting_started/stats.md

 -3 is laughably incompetent

 There are not end-all defining of every aspect of a character, but instead guidelines for that character in prose.

+### Example:
+Chassy Khazaran has a fitness +1 with the descriptor 'In Shape', because she's a Sentinel and expected to maintain a minimum level of physical fitness.
+Chassy has a +0 in health, so she's just 'Able', as in able-bodied.
+Chassy's intelligence is +0, which manifests as 'quiet'.
+Her charisma, though, oh man, she's got a -1, described as 'severe'.